imliuyzh/lfs101x-notes/chapter3.md

 Traditionally, this process startup was done using conventions that date back to the 1980s and the System V variety of UNIX.
 This serial process (called SysVinit) had the system pass through a sequence of runlevels containing collections of scripts that start and stop services.
 Each runlevel supported a different mode of running the system.
 Within each runlevel, individual services could be set to run, or to be shut down if running.

 However, all major distributions have moved away from this sequential method of system initialization, although they usually can emulate many System V utilities for compatibility purposes.
-Next, we discuss the new methods, of which systemd has become dominant.

 ![](images/3.2.2.png)